Editorial Policy

 The articles and reviews in African Christian Theology (ACT) reflect the opinions of the authors and reviewers and do not necessarily represent those of the Editors or of the publisher (ACTEA).

-All submissions are subject to double-blind peer review by at least two reviewers.
 Unsolicited submissions are welcome, though not guaranteed of publication in the journal.
 Abstracts should be between 100–150 words.
 Articles should be between 5,000–6,000 words, inclusive of footnotes but exclusive of bibliography and abstract.
 The editors reserve the right to publish articles outside of that range.
 The editors reserve full rights to accept or reject submissions.
 Submissions should not have been previously published or under consideration elsewhere for publication.
 However, the editors reserve the right republish work at their discretion.

 Submission Process: